 The Best Ever Paleo Gingerbread Cookies

-These Paleo gingerbread cookies hold their shape when cooked and have a nutty flavor.
+These gingerbread cookies hold their shape when cooked and have a nutty flavor and they’re Paleo too.

 - Prep Time: 50 minutes